Reducing base drag on road vehicles using pulsed jets optimized by hybrid genetic algorithms: Conclusions

 Finally, the most efficient solutions discovered here reproduce the same wake archetype (shorter, high-pressure base) that appears when the same van model is controlled by DRL agents trained with and without an energy term \cite{amico2024flow}.
-This cross-validation between a open-loop optimizer and a closed-loop, AI-based controller strengthens the generality of the proposed mechanism.
+This consistency between HyGO, as an open-loop optimizer, and a DRL agent, as a closed-loop controller, AI-based controller strengthens the generality of the proposed mechanism.